mrspeaker/Omega500/README.md

 Q. How do you do that omega symbol thing?
 A. Ω symbol is alt-z, on a mac.
 I promise to change this stupid name if the lib becomes any good.

+Q. When do we get a version bump?
+A. Every time I finish a game with it.
+Version 1.0 in 8 more games!

 ## Docs

 ha ha.

 ### General idea/notes